Health & Wellness

 Hours & FAQs

+For Ages 3-4.
 Explore the seasons through musical activities that build attention and self-expression.
 Children sing, chant, move, participate in focused listening, play musical games, explore instruments, improvise and listen to great storytelling.
 The Cycle of Seasons nurtures your child’s ability to use language and participate in dramatic play within the musical context of the four seasons.
+Sun Catchers covers the spring and summer.
+For fall and winter, please enroll in Wind Dancers next fall.
 Fun family packets including wonderful music CDs are included for use at home to increase family involvement in the learning process.
-Price includes a non-refundable materials fee of $45 for each semester.
+Price includes a non-refundable materials fee of $45.

 Individual Music Therapy Sessions incorporate a music-centered approach to working with children and teens with disabilities.
 These sessions are facilitated by a certified music therapist and explore the relationship of music and improvisation to communication, cognitive, social/emotional and physical development and is effective with the special needs community – especially for those with autism.